sf-wdi-29/angular_book_app/README.md

 We're going to build a CRUD app like the `$http` one we built yesterday but using `$resource`.

 1. Display all the books with all their attributes including the photo.
 1. Create a form to add a new book.
 Make it work!
 1. Add an edit button next to each book.
 Make it work!
 1. Add a delete button next to each book.
 Make it work!

 ## Stretch Challenges
 Link the `name` of each book to a view that shows only the details for that book. **Hints:**

-* Use `ngRoute` and `ng-view` to set up multiple views in your Angular app.
+* Use `ui-router` and `ng-view` to set up multiple views in your Angular app.
 * Use `$routeParams` to figure out which book to display.
 * Your view for a single book will have a different controller than your view that displays all books.

-Add a filter (client side search) to your app.
-See docs here: https://docs.angularjs.org/api/ng/filter/filter